skeetor/c64-src/C128/spreddi/README.md

 <br>
 When the editor asks you to enter a value, you can always cancel the operation by pressing RUN/STOP to return to the editor<br>
 <br>
 Note!
-When you enter a value you have to alway press ENTER to accept the value, even for single character input!<br>
+When you enter a value you always have to press ENTER to accept the value, even for single character input!<br>
 <br>
 <b>Spreddi V1.0 Release Version on 2021.12.11</b><br>
 https://github.com/skeetor/c64-src<br>